sarahciston/codingcare/posts/guide.md

 For example, I am writing this guide in a git repo (a type of archive used in programming to keep track of versions and allow multiple users to make edits).
 It is continually updated and saved on a public Github Pages website, which means both that you are reading a work in progress and also that anyone can see any prior version of it any time ([here](https://github.com/sarahciston/codingcare/commits/Jekyll/posts/guide.md)).

-### we are serious about silliness

->"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

-### we fight for the silly photo
+### fight for the silly photo

 ...and I realized this was the entire spirit of the event in one image I glimpsed, through a screenshot of a thumbnail of a frame of a frame.
 I am so grateful to Julia Kloiber from [Superrr Lab](https://superrr.net/about/) for asking to take a picture of the camera's preview screen and posting it on Instagram the day of the event, because that image would have been lost forever if they had not.
 I would not have known what was missing, or why I'd had the instinct to ask for us to take a silly photo, or a photo in the first place—when the very spirit of the community is itself the entire point.
 I would not have been so nagged by that missing photo and its contrast to the stiff serious group photo that I spent several days tracking down the original memory card to locate the precious silly photo that so much better represented us and the enthusiasm of the day.

+Anywhere you can get serious about silliness is a space to expand.

+>"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

 ## 4. We all have skills to teach each other.

-We learn together.
+### We all already know a lot.
+We understand it differently.
+No one knows everything.

 Tell us something you know about!
 Tell us something you'd like to learn!